 “The End of Innocence”

-In Dealey Plaza, hear the Navy mourn:
+In Dealey Plaza, hear the choir mourn:

-And so the madness of one man betrays
+But then, the madness of one man betrays

-our longing to transform and make men free.
+that longing to transform and make men free.

 Two priests will witness Kennedy expire

-cannot forget the Camelot held prior.
+cannot defeat that Camelot held prior.

 One man; one bullet in a Dallas square

-may change forever willingness to dare.
+may now forever change the need to dare.